Modern slavery statements

 This statement has been approved by the Board of Directors of each of Intermediate Capital Group PLC, ICG FMC Limited, ICG Alternative Investment Limited, Intermediate Capital Managers Limited, ICG Global Investment UK Limited and ICG Global Investment Jersey Limited and each other member of the Group, which carries on a business or part of a business in the United Kingdom.

-The statement will be reviewed and updated as required annually to reflect ICG’s ongoing commitment to detecting and preventing slavery and human trafficking in its business and supply chains.
-The statement is signed by the Chief Investment Officer and Chief Executive Officer of Intermediate Capital Group PLC, the holding company of the ICG Group.
+The statement will be reviewed and updated as required and at least annually to reflect ICG’s ongoing commitment to and assess the effectiveness of our approach to detecting and preventing slavery and human trafficking in its business and investment activities and supply chains.
+The statement is signed by the Chief Executive Officer and Chief Investment Officer of Intermediate Capital Group PLC, the holding company of the ICG Group.

 Benoît Durteste